thehockeygod/publicseo/README.md

 RUNLOCAL.py
   I needed a way to locally run my google cloud run functions - but to treat them as if they were an API.
 I figured this might be useful for others.

+FANOUT.py
+  Uses Gemini API.
+Enter a query and it will show you the query fanout and citations.
+Useful for a quick check, or as part of an automated routine.